kevinobee/Sitecore.Glimpse/README.md

     .\build RunSmokeTests

-A series of curl commands fire off HTTP requests to the Sitecore.Ship service routes and the results are printed out to the console.
-Each of these commands should execute successfully before you send a pull request back to the main project.
+Curl commands will fire off HTTP requests to the test website to verify that the site is still responding as intended.
+These commands should execute successfully before you send a pull request back to the main project.

 Your participation in the project is very much welcomed.